nobu-sh/vscode-mc-color/README.md

 ![](https://media.discordapp.net/attachments/646099378242715668/957831747633049640/unknown.png)

-I was orginally thinking "Oh just check for `\n` or `\r\n`" but we realized if you used these in your code it would stop tokenization which might be annoying.

-So my fix was we implemented "delimiters" (can be configured in settings).
+We also implemented "delimiters" (can be configured in settings).
 The way it works is you can provide an array of 1 byte characters and if it hits one of those during tokenization it will stop.

-By default we have backtick set which will as shown in this screenshot stop tokenization without all the excess coloring occuring like shown above:
+By default we have backtick (`) set which will as shown in this screenshot stop tokenization without all the excess coloring occuring like shown above:

 ![](https://media.discordapp.net/attachments/920500198407565349/957841004134801448/unknown.png)